 Default Deny + Whitelist/Blacklist (used by Simple Software Restriction Policies and Hard_Configurator).

-The approach that has the greatest protective power is a properly configured “Default Deny”, but configuration requires some knowledge about SRP.
+The approach that has the greatest protective power is a properly configured “Default Deny”, but such configuration requires some amount of knowledge about SRP.
 The “Default Allow” approach has certain advantages (on Windows 7 and below) when installing new programs.
-Most restrictions are active during the installation process, so accidental zero-day malware installations are mitigated.
+Most restrictions remain active during the installation process, so accidental zero-day malware installations are mitigated.
 On the other hand, Default Deny is better against exploits, and in a broader sense, whenever malicious code (including zero-day) tries to run, either unknown to the user or by accident.
 However, most restrictions will be inactive when installing new programs.
-So if the user unwittingly installs zero-day malware, it is not mitigated by SRP.
+So if the user unwittingly installs zero-day malware, in most cases it is not mitigated by SRP.

 It is possible to use Default Deny in daily work, and switch temporarily to Default Allow when installing new programs.